ueno/base-drafts/draft-ietf-quic-transport.md

-A client MUST NOT use remembered values for the following parameters: original_connection_id, preferred_address, stateless_reset_token, ack_delay_exponent and active_connection_id_limit.
+A client MUST NOT use remembered values for the following parameters: original_connection_id, preferred_address, stateless_reset_token, ack_delay_exponent, active_connection_id_limit, and handshake_connection_id.
 The client MUST use the server's new values in the handshake instead, and absent new values from the server, the default value.

 A client that attempts to send 0-RTT data MUST remember all other transport parameters used by the server.
 The server can remember these transport